 It turned out to be a pretty good way to cover a lot of ground, see some amazing things, and not get too crabby.
 Road trips are great for family bonding, but they also have the potential to blow up into some epic fights if someone gets too tired, too cramped from sitting, too hungry, or whatever.
 We were trying to balance our necessary driving hours with some fun, and I think it worked.

-Note: If we mention a restaurant, it’s because first we researched and chose it, then we ate there, we loved it, and we recommend it.
+Note: If we mention a restaurant or hotel, it’s because first we researched and chose it, then we ate or stayed there, we loved it, and we recommend it.
 The others maybe…not so much.

 Our route looked basically like this: Atlanta – Memphis – Oklahoma City – Albuquerque – Grand Canyon – Las Vegas – Los Angeles